OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: The Framework

-\paragraph{Stage 3: Optimized toolset selection.} Finally, we aggregate all tools that yield positive improvements and combine them with the default set to form the optimized toolset:

-This set contains all tools that individually demonstrate a performance gain over the baseline, ensuring a customized yet efficient configuration for the downstream task.
-While this selection does not guarantee global optima, we observe overall improvements over simply using all tools (see \S\ref{sec:ablation_toolset}).
+\paragraph{Stage 3: Optimized toolset selection.} Finally, we aggregate all tools that yield positive improvements and combine them with the default set to form the optimized toolset: This set contains all tools that individually demonstrate a performance gain over the baseline, ensuring a customized yet efficient configuration for the downstream task.
+The optimized subset is selected once per task to define the candidate toolbox, while actual tool usage remains query-dependent through the planner-executor-verifier loop.
+While this selection does not guarantee global optima, we observe overall improvements over simply using all tools (see \S\ref{sec:ablation_study}).